-Healthy animals rarely get parasite infestations.
-So your first line of defence against parasites is keeping your animals well fed, with a balanced diet and adequate minerals.
+Healthy goats and sheep rarely get parasite infestations.
+So your first line of defence against parasites is keeping your animals well-fed, with a balanced diet and adequate minerals.
 For goats, that means plenty of copper sulphate.
-Mix free choice copper in with their other loose mineral, if you can’t find a specific goat mineral.
+Mix free choice copper with their other loose mineral, if you can’t find a specific goat mineral.
 If you are running goats and sheep together, you’ll need to keep the copper away from the sheep.
 We put the goats in a separate sleeping barn from the sheep so that each can get their own mineral at night.
-Never let your animals run out of mineral.
+Never let your animals run out of minerals.

 Salt blocks made for cattle do not give goats and sheep enough minerals for their needs.
-So we keep both sulphur, cobalt, and mineral blocks in the paddock, under cover, as well as offering, on a free choice basis, loose mineral, kelp meal, and baking soda.
+So we keep both sulphur, cobalt, and mineral blocks in the paddock, undercover, as well as offering, on a free-choice basis, loose mineral, kelp meal, and baking soda.
 With these available at all times, your animals will balance their own mineral needs.
 If it appears they are gobbling up the kelp meal and leaving the rest, just feed more kelp meal and they will eventually find a balance.
-Some people also feed Diatemaceous Earth, free choice, but we haven’t found a source for it here.
+Some people also feed Diatomaceous Earth, free choice, but we haven’t found a source for it here.

 Pasture rotation is part of an integrated pest management plan to keep parasite infestations under control

-This benefit can be enhanced if you run multiple livestock on a rotational basis through your pasture, such as following sheep with pastured poultry, which scratch up manures and allow them to break down in the sunshine.
+This benefit can be enhanced if you run multiple livestock on a rotational basis through your pasture, such as the following sheep with pastured poultry, which will scratch up manure and allow them to break down in the sunshine.